 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013

 The Company has in place a Gender-Neutral Policy on Zero Tolerance towards SexualHarassment at Workplace in line with the requirements of the Sexual Harassment of Women atthe Workplace (Prevention Prohibition & Redressal) Act 2013.
 Internal ComplaintsCommittee (ICC) has been set up to redress complaints received regarding sexualharassment.
 All employees (permanent contractual temporary trainees) are covered underthis Policy.

-The following is a summary of sexual harassment complaints received and disposed offduring the year 2016-17:
+The following is a summary of sexual harassment complaints received and disposed offduring the financial year 2018-19:

-No of complaints received: NIL

-No of complaints disposed off: NIL
+No of complaints received: NIL.
+No. of complaints disposed off: NIL

 Your Directors place on record the appreciation for valuable contribution made byemployees at all levels active support and encouragement received from the Government ofIndia the Government of Karnataka Company's Bankers Customers Principals BusinessAssociates and other Acquaintances.

 Your Directors recognize the continued support extended by all the Shareholders andgratefully acknowledge with a firm belief that the support and trust will continue in thefuture also.

 Statement pursuant to first proviso to sub-section (3) of Section 129 of the CompaniesAct 2013 read with rule 5 of the Companies (Accounts) Rules 2014 relating to SubsidiaryCompany for the year ended March 31 2019